 Do you want to achieve the effect of rich and vibrant skin?
 Use this free Photoshop action and get desired effect in one click.

 This free action is perfect if you want to get the perfect effect of healthy skin.
-Make basic skin editing in several clicks.
+Do basic skin editing in several clicks.

 Sometimes you just need to add volume to hair or few extra strands.
 For such purposes, you can download our free brush.

-Excellent brush for Lightroom, which will help you get rid of the yellowness of teeth in the photo.
+Excellent brush for Lightroom, which will help you get rid of the yellow teeth in the photo.

-The eyes are one of the most important parts of all outdoor portrait, which is why we offer you to download a free action that will make the model's eyes shine.
+The eyes are one of the most important parts of all outdoor portraits, which is why we offer you a free action that will make the model's eyes shine.

 Use this free action for Photoshop to achieve the incredible effect of snow-white teeth and a Hollywood smile.

 Direct sunlight can give you a lot of trouble if you are engaged in outside photography.
 It is too sharp, often violates the white balance, causes hard shadows and distorts the object.
 Therefore, shooting in the shade is exactly what you need in this case.
 Smooth soft shadows derived from the natural features of your subject will not spoil the image at all.
 Choose the right white balance and exposure settings and you’ll get beautiful portraits.

 To achieve the desired results, you must learn to control the lighting.
-One of the inexpensive tools that you can use for these purposes is the reflector.
+One of the inexpensive tools that you can use for these purposes is a reflector.
 Outdoor portrait photography can be significantly improved with this element.
 As a rule, manufacturers supply reflectors in several color options that you can use according to your ideas and lighting conditions.

 As stated in the tips for taking outdoor photos, using the white surface of the reflector, you get a neutral color which is a kind of fill light.
 The golden one will add a bit of golden effect to the model's figure.
 To simplify the shooting process, you can purchase stands and place the reflectors on them in advance.
 Another option is to work with an assistant.